Nordix/nsm-test/ovl/nsm/README.md

 By default forwarder manifest files have one label with key `forwarder` and value `forwarder-[type]` (e.g: forwarder-vpp, forwarder-kernel).

-In case (for whatever reason) NSMgr fails to select a forwarder based on labels, then it will fallback to its legacy behaviour, that is it will pick the forwarder who registered the first.
+In case (for whatever reason) NSMgr fails to select a forwarder based on labels, then it will fallback to its legacy behaviour, that is it will pick the forwarder who registered first.

 #### Examples

-Set preferred forwarder (the test modifies the deployed nsc manifest based on this):
+Set preferred forwarder in NSC (the test modifies the deployed nsc manifest based on this):

 ```
 export xcluster_NSM_SELECT_FORWARDER=generic
 ```

-Run test starting multiple forwarders (vpp, generic and kernel):
+Run test starting multiple forwarders (vpp, generic and kernel), and set preference in nsc:

 ```
+export xcluster_NSM_SELECT_FORWARDER=generic
 log=/tmp/$USER/xcluster.log
 xcadmin k8s_test --no-stop nsm multi > $log
 ```